jeffglover/slobbler/README.md

 # slobbler

-Slack status scrobbler.
+Slack status scrobbler for Linux.
 Updates slack status based upon any media player using the [MPRIS DBus Protocol](https://specifications.freedesktop.org/mpris-spec/latest/)

 # Features

 - Connects to all players, publishes only the playing one
 - Clears status on pause or player exit
 - Choose emoji based upon player names
-- For fallback players, can randomly from a list
+- For fallback players, randomly chooses from a list
 - Only updates Slack status if no status or already playing is set.
 Won't override an existing status.
 Detection based upon the status emoji
 - Filters when track is missing artist info, likely a video on a webpage